North Sea Empire: Tributary areas

-In addition to part of Sweden, of which he or the person who wrote the heading to his letter claimed he was king part of, Cnut received tribute from the Wends and was allied with the Poles; in 1022, together with Godwin and Ulf Jarl, he took a fleet east into the Baltic to confirm his overlordship of the coastal areas that the Danish kings dominated from Jomsborg.
+Cnut allied with the Poles and received tribute from the Wends.
+In 1022, together with Godwin and Ulf Jarl, he took a fleet east into the Baltic to consolidate his rule over the coastal areas which the Danish kings had dominated from Jomsborg.

-Immediately after his return from Rome, Cnut led an army into Scotland and made vassals of Malcolm, the high king of Scotland, and two other kings, one of whom, Echmarcach mac Ragnaill, was a sea-king whose lands included Galloway and the Isle of Man and would become king of Dublin in 1036.
-All these and likely also the Welsh paid tribute, on the model of the Danegeld that Æthelred had instituted to pay off the Danes; and Cnut was thus reasserting the dominion over the Celtic kingdoms that recent English kings had had to let lapse, as well as punishing those who had supported Olaf against him.
-A verse by the Icelandic skald Óttarr svarti calls Cnut "king of the Danes, the Irish, the English and the Islanders"; presumably Norway is omitted because Cnut had not yet come to power there.
+Upon returning to Britain from his 1027 visit to Rome, Cnut led an army into Scotland and made vassals of three of its kings; one of these was High King Malcolm.
+Another was Echmarcach mac Ragnaill, a sea-king whose lands included Galloway and the Isle of Man and who would become king of Dublin in 1036.
+It is likely that the Welsh paid Cnut tribute on the model of the Danegeld that Æthelred had instituted to pay off the Danes.
+Cnut's rule re-inaugurated Anglo-Danish dominion over the Celtic kingdoms that had weakened under English kings; he punished those who had supported Olaf against him.
+A verse by the Icelandic skald Óttarr svarti calls Cnut "king of the Danes, the Irish, the English and the Islanders"; Norway is not named as Cnut had not yet come to power there.